 - In smaller towns, all services may have to be provided with maybe one area of specialization.

-"How to choose the area of practice or specialization?"
+“How can a CA choose the area of practice or specialization?”

 - Consider how many others are practicing in that area and how long it would take for one to compete effectively with the seniors.